 - Reasonable person means a reasonable person under similar circumstances and with similarities to the victim.

-Retaliation is any adverse action taken against an individual because they were involved in the reporting, investigation or resolution of a report of Prohibited Conduct.
-Retaliation includes threats, intimidation, harassment, coercion, violence or any other conduct that would discourage a reasonable person from engaging in activity protected under the policy.
-Retaliation may occur even where there is a finding of “not responsible” under this Policy.
-Good faith actions lawfully pursued in response to a report of Prohibited Conduct are not Retaliation.
-Retaliation should be promptly reported to the Title IX Coordinator and will be investigated and resolved under this Policy and Procedures.Back to top
+Retaliation is any adverse action taken against an individual because they were involved in the reporting, investigation or resolution of a report of Sexual Misconduct.
+Retaliation includes threats, intimidation, harassment, coercion, violence or any other conduct that would discourage a reasonable person from engaging in activity protected under the Sexual Misconduct Policy.
+Retaliation may occur even where there is a finding of “not responsible” under the Sexual Misconduct Policy.
+Good faith actions lawfully pursued in response to a report of Sexual Misconduct are not Retaliation.
+Retaliation should be promptly reported to the Title IX Coordinator and will be investigated and resolved under the Sexual Misconduct Policy and Procedures.Back to top

 Hobart and William Smith Colleges are committed to fostering a welcoming, safe, non-discriminatory and harassment-free educational, living, and working environment for all members of the HWS community.
 The Colleges specifically prohibit Sexual or Gender-Based Harassment, Sexual Assault, Sexual Exploitation, Intimate Partner Violence, Physical Assault, Stalking, and Retaliation.
 These forms of behavior are referred to in this Policy and accompanying Procedures interchangeably as Prohibited Conduct or Sexual Misconduct.
 Sexual Misconduct is unlawful and unacceptable in the HWS community and the Colleges will not tolerate such behavior.
 The full Sexual Misconduct Policy can be found on the HWS website.